ChRe777/TheGoodOnes/README.md

 Arc is Lisp.
 Paul Graham tried to get back in time and make a fresh start.

-Lisp basically work with seven primitives.
-Basic building stone:
+Lisp basically work with 7 primitives.
+Basic building stones:

 1. car
 2. cdr